 Stage 2 travels from Cranbrook to Barnstaple on rolling terrain, while the 3rd stage starts and finishes in Bristol.
 The finale takes the riders up the steep ramps towards the Clifton Downs – a place where Michal Kwiatkowski and Rohan Dennis powered to the win in the editions of 2014 and 2016 respectively .

 The 4th stage is played out on a flat to undulating route between Nuneaton and Royal Leamington Spa before the 5th stage will be a challenging team time trial.
-The course amounts to merely 14 kilometres, yet is pepped up by the long drag up to Whinlatter Pass.
+The course amounts to merely 14 kilometres, yet is pepped up by the long drag up to Whinlatter Pass (western side).

 Stage 7 travels from West Bridgford to Mansfield and, at 223 kilometres, it is the longest course of the 2018 Tour of Britain.
 The route is predominantly flat, although the finale features some lumpy stretches.
-The last day of action takes place on the traditional 14-lap circuit around the centre of London.
+The 8th stage takes place on the traditional 14-lap circuit around the centre of London.

 Tour of Britain 2018: Route map, height profiles, and more